OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/about/index.md

 ![](assets/help_gui_demo1.en.png){ class="shadow" width=420px }

-...provides information about the what's required.
+...provides information about what is required.

 ### Community, course templates and demo courses

-On the [community server](https://community.openolat.org) as well as the [demo server](https://learn.olat.com "Demoserver") you will find demo courses.
+On the [community server](https://community.openolat.org) as well as the [demo server](https://learn.olat.com "Demoserver"), you will find demo courses.